 Players are assigned to team rosters using a Teams custom taxonomy.
 These taxonomies may now be linked to the MSTW Schedules & Scoreboards teams database, and the Team Rosters plugin can pull information on teams, such as their logos and colors, from that plugin.

 The plugin supports as many players and teams as needed.
 It provides several views of rosters including: a table (via a shortcode), a player gallery (via both a shortcode and a custom taxonomy template), and single player bio (via a custom post type template).
 Samples of all of the above displays are available in the screenshots on WordPress.org and on the Shoal Summit Solutions Plugin Development Site.

-I suggest that you use the test pages on the MSTW Plugin Development Site as guides to compare what works and what doesn’t.
+I suggest that you use the test pages on the MSTW Plugin Development Site as guides to what works and what doesn’t.

 The Other Usage Notes are available on shoalsummitsolutions.com.

 Complete installation instructions are available on shoalsummitsolutions.com.

 “Team Rosters” is open source software.
 The following people have contributed to this plugin.Contributors

 - Allow user to sort roster tables by number and name on the front end.